Skip to content

 Legal Analysis

-MiCA II and Total Traceability: The End of Secrecy in Cryptocurrencies
+MiCA II and Total Traceability: The End of Crypto Secrecy

 calendar_todayDecember 14, 2025

 The year 2025 marks the definitive end of anonymity in the European crypto ecosystem.
 The full entry into force of the Transfer of Funds Regulation (TFR), often called the European "Travel Rule", requires all Crypto-Asset Service Providers (CASPs) to collect and share personal data of originators and beneficiaries in all transactions, without a minimum threshold.
+These same providers must also hold a licence to operate in Spain, as we explain in our guide on the MiCA licence for exchanges.
 This has devastating consequences for those who maintained hidden assets in crypto.

 The 'Travel Rule' and Money Laundering